 No Cases of Covid-19 in Santa Barbara County

 “Public Health has been working diligently to prepare for the possibility of a COVID-19 case in our county.
-Our team is closely monitoring COVID-19, and based on the current low leveloftransmission in the state, we do not have reasons to impose social distancing at this point in time,” shared Van Do-Reynoso, Director for the Santa Barbara County Public Health Department.
-“We will continue to communicate with community members and local health care providers as we know more.”
+The health of our Santa Barbara County community is our top priority and although we’ve seen a possible case of community transmission in our state, the risk to our County community remains low at this time,” shared Van Do-Reynoso, Director for the Santa Barbara County Public Health Department.
+“We will continue to keep community members and local health care providers informed as we know more.”

 As in any public health emergency, the California Department of Public Health’s Emergency Operations Center has been actively coordinating response efforts across the state and preparing for possible community transmission.
 California continues to prepare and respond in coordination with federal and local partners.
 This would be the first known instance of person-to-person transmission in the general public in the United States.
 Previously known instances of person-to-person transmission in the United States include one instance in Chicago, Illinois, and one in San Benito County, California.
 Both cases were after close, prolonged interaction with a family member who returned from Wuhan, China and had tested positive for COVID-19.

 As of today, including this new case, California has had 7 travel-related cases, one close contact case, and now one community transmission.
 As with any virus, especially during the flu season, there are a number of steps you can take to protect your health and those around you:

 - Avoiding touching eyes, nose or mouth with unwashed hands.

 - Avoiding close contact with people who are sick are all ways to reduce the risk of infection with a number of different viruses.